Tojikan/znz-roll20/docs/p2-resting.md

 - Any food, medicine, or consumable has a 1.5x effect (Restores 1.5x as much stats, rounded down).
 - Players can spend XP to learn improve their characters.
-- Players can roll 1d10 once to restore any of their 3 stats (Health, Sanity, Energy).
+- Socializing with a Humanity check has a 1.5x multiplier to the roll.
+Players can also use the check to restore health.